-Option Name Description on Expand candidates This option applies to U.K. addresses only. street).
-By d hether to return multiple close matches (one for each delivery point on the lefault, if a street has multiple addresses/delivery points, Geocode Address is a single close match, with each individual delivery point available as a Close matches only candidates. candidates, be returned Close mate hether to return only those geocoded results that are close match.
-For example, if there are 10 candidates and two of them are close and you enable this option, only the two close matching candidates would instead of all 10.
-To specify what is considered a close match, use the ch criteria options.
-Address candidates are ranked according to how input address matches these preferences.
-Match mode Specifies ho pecifies how to determine whether a candidate is a close match.
+Option Name Description Expand candidates This option This option applies to U.K. addresses only.
+Specifies whether to return multiple close matches (one for each delivery point on th street).
+By default, if a street has multiple addresses/delivery points, Geocode Addres GBR returns a single close match, with each individual delivery point available as a range.
+Close matches only Specifies whether to return only those geocoded results that are close match candidates.
+For example, if there are 10 candidates and two of them are close candidates, and you enable this option, only the two close matching candidates would be returned instead of all 10.
+To specify what is considered a close match, use the Close match criteria options.
+Address candidates are ranked according to how closely the input address matches these preferences.
+Match mode Specifies ho w to determine whether a candidate is a close match.
 One of the following: Custom This option allows you to specify which parts of a candidate address must match the input address to be considered a close match.
 Use the Close match criteria check boxes to specify the address elements you want.
 This is the default value for most countries.
 Close Only the candidate address's house number must match in order for the candidate to be considered a close match.
 For Chile, China, Great Britain, Estonia, India, Indonesia, Latvia, Lithuania, Slovakia, Slovenia, Taiwan, and South Africa, only the street name and town must match.
 Relaxed All candidate addresses are considered a close match.
 All input Specifies whether candidates must match all non-blank input fields to be considered a close match.
 For example, if an input address contains a city and postal code, then candidates for this address must match the city and postal code to be considered a close match.
-House number Specifies wh nether candidates must match the house number to be considered a close option does match if the ranges.
-The candidate d t this option you should also require an exact match on street name.
+House number Specifies whether candidates must match the house number to be considered a close match. option does match if the ranges.
+The candidate d this option you should also require an exact match on street name.
 This not significantly affect performance.
-It does, however, affect the type of candidate address corresponds to a segment that does not contain any e type of match can also be affected when the house number range for a oes not contain the input house number.
+It does, however, affect the type of candidate address corresponds to a segment that does not contain any type of match can also be affected when the house number range for a oes not contain the input house number.
 If you relax the house number, set the maximum ranges to be returned to a value higher than 0.